 How to Use a Multimeter

-Now connect the red probe to the VCC pin on the power supply, and the black pin to the VCC rail on the bread board.
-Realize that the multimeter is like a piece of wire – you’ve now completed the circuit and the breadboard is now energized (and will start running).
-This is important because as time goes on the microcontroller, or sensor, or device being measured may change its power consumption (such as turning on an LED can resulting in a 20mA increase for a second, then decrease for a second, etc).
+Realize that the multimeter is acting as a piece of wire – you’ve now completed the circuit, and the circuit will power on.
+This is important because as time goes on the LED, microcontroller, sensor, or whatever device being measured may change its power consumption (such as turning on an LED can resulting in a 20mA increase for a second, then decrease for a second when it tunrs off).
 On the multimeter display you should see the instantaneous current reading.
-All multimeters take readings over time and then give you the average so expect the reading to fluctuate.
+All multimeters take readings over time and then give you the average, so expect the reading to fluctuate.
 In general, cheaper meters will average more harshly and respond more slowly, so take each reading with a grain of salt.
 In your head, take an average range such as 7 to 8mA under normal 5V conditions (not 7.48mA).
-To give you a rough idea of power consumption: 8mA (0.008A) on a 5V system is incredibly small (0.040W).
-A light bulb will easily consume 40W, or 1,000 times more energy.

-Similarly, when measuring current the color of the probes does not matter.
+Similar to the other measurements, when measuring current, the color of the probes does not matter.
 What happens if we switch probes?
 Nothing bad happens!
 It simply causes the current reading to become negative:

 Current is still flowing through the system, you’ve just changed your perspective and now the meter reads negative.

 Measuring current can be tricky the first couple of times.
 Don’t worry if you blow the fuse - we’ve done it dozens of times!
-Keep reading, we’ll show you how to replace the fuse in a later chapter.
+We’ll show you how to replace the fuse in a later section.